7. Edmond – open research data repository#

 7.1.
 Mission statement for Edmond#

 Edmond is the Max Planck Society’s open research data repository.
-It mission statement reads:
+It mission statement can be found in their FAQ page and reads:

 7.2.
 Typical scenario: publishing data with manuscript#